This post may contain affiliate links. Read our disclosure policy here.

 One thing I love about these mini apple pies is that they are perfectly portioned.
 When I make them, my guests (friends) always say that they don’t feel as guilty eating these small treats as they do eating a slice of apple pie.

 Don’t let their “bite sized” look fool you.
 They are not labor intensive at all… the trick is using that mini muffin pan and the oven does the rest.
-If you don’t have a mini muffin pan, you can make these in a 12 cupcake sized pan.
-The baking time will be about 12-18minutes longer but start checking around minute 45.
+If you don’t have a mini muffin pan, you can make these in a 12 cupcake sized pan (the baking time will be longer).

 Ingredients